-2. Please describe the state's plans to maintain and/or reduce the target rate for Synar inspections to be completed in FFY 2018.
+2. Please describe the state's plans to maintain and/or reduce the target rate for Synar inspections to be completed in FFY 2022.
 Include a brief description of plans for law enforcement efforts to enforce youth tobacco access laws, activities that support law enforcement efforts to enforce youth tobacco access laws, and any anticipated changes in youth tobacco access legislation or regulation in the state.

-1. OTCNF continues to conduct the FDA Compliance Check Inspection Program in combination with Synar inspections, (7,091 FDA inspections and 587 TASE inspections for a total 7,678) which will enhance the number of retailers inspected statewide, which in turn should reduce the overall retail violation rate.
+1. OTC (Office of Tobacco Control) continues to conduct the FDA Compliance Check Inspection Program in combination with Synar inspections, which will enhance the number of retailers inspected statewide, which in turn should reduce the overall retail violation rate.

-2. Advocates are continuing to educate key stakeholders regarding sustainability messaging to increase activities aimed at enhancing and supporting law enforcement and prevention efforts for the OTCNF.
+2. Advocates are continuing to educate key stakeholders regarding sustainability messaging to increase activities aimed at enhancing and supporting law enforcement and prevention efforts for the OTC.

-3. OTCNF and DMHAS have established discussions to enhance efforts to reduce the retail violation rate for Synar.
+3. OTC and DHS/DMHAS have established discussions to enhance efforts to reduce the retail violation rate for Synar.